Shazam2morrow/hacktips/Web/file-upload/file-upload.md

 ## How to test for file upload vulnerabilities?

-This checklist provides a comprehensive guide to identifying and testing various file upload vulnerabilities in applications.
-Each step is designed to uncover potential security risks associated with file uploads.
+These tests provide a comprehensive guide to identifying and testing various file upload vulnerabilities in applications.
+Each test is designed to uncover potential security risks associated with file uploads.

 ### Unrestricted file uploads